Average Settlement For Hit-And-Run Car Accidents

 Diagnosing Injury Severity

-When you are dealing with a hit-and-run injury claim, the nature of your injury can certainly play a major role in the amount of compensation you will recover.
+When you are dealing with a hit-and-run injury claim, the nature of your injury can certainly play a major role in the amount of compensation you can potentially pursue.
 Injuries requiring surgery, longer hospital stays, rehabilitation, or additional treatment are worth more than injuries that are less severe.

 The most common kinds of injuries that generally result in larger settlements are traumatic brain injuries (TBIs) and spinal cord injuries.
 A TBI will be a lifelong injury that tremendously impacts how a person can navigate daily life, while a spinal cord injury can involve possible complications to the rest of a person’s body.

-Many injuries also impact a person’s work ability, so people cannot return to their former professions and can be entitled to reduced earning capacity claims.
-You deserve compensation when your injury affects your ability to earn a living.
+Many injuries also impact a person’s work ability, making it difficult to return to their former professions.
+In such cases, individuals who have been injured may have grounds to file claims for reduced earning capacity.
+You may be able to pursue compensation when your injury affects your ability to earn a living.

 Economic damages are for actual, tangible losses, such as: